Hiking Potato Chip Rock via Mount Woodson in San Diego

 Crowds

 I first completed this hike in April 2018.
-It was a Sunday morning and it was so unbelievably crowded that I hated it and never went back until last week.
-This time around though, on a Saturday afternoon, it was much quieter and a lot more enjoyable.
+It was a Sunday morning, and it was so unbelievably crowded that I hated it and never went back until November 2023.
+This time around, though, on a Saturday afternoon, it was much quieter and a lot more enjoyable.
 The only annoyance was a couple of people playing their music on a loudspeaker… why!!!!

 Weather Considerations